AideenM12/Childs-Play-English-MS2/README.md

 * First and foremost I would like to thank my mentor, Aaron Sinnott, for his constant guidance, encouraging feedback and knowledgable advice without which this project could not have been created.

-* I would like to thank my Niece Shae for being an obliging and enthuasiatic tester of this site during its final stages.
+* I would like to thank my niece Shae for being an obliging and enthuasiatic tester of this site during its final stages.

 * I would like to thank the following members of the Slack community for their useful feedback in the peer code review channel: Helen, StuartCox and Harry for pointing out that the footer icons didn't open in a new tab and that the desktop version didn't display the quiz buttons directly beneath the hero image, Clint for providing me with the min height tip on the qImages div to prevent the site from  jumping each time a new image loaded.
 I'd like to thank Kotaro Tanaka for kindly providing me with a solution to prevent questions repeating in the randomQuiz function.
 I'd like to thank Abi Harrison for her thoughtful guidance during the project's inception.
 And finally I'd like to thank my Springboard classmates for constantly offering help and support throughout the project and also pushing me to improve by maintaining a high standard in their own work.

-* Finally I would like to thank my boyfriend Shane for constantly helping to test the project throughout its development, providing insightful suggestions as to how to improve user experience such as the Score Counter feature, the Contact form reset feature and the thank you message for the contact form.
+* Finally I would like to thank my boyfriend Shane for constantly helping to test the project throughout its development, providing insightful suggestions as to how to improve user experience such as the Score Counter feature, the Contact form reset feature and the 'thank you' message for the contact form.
 And also for helping to proof read this document and ensure it meets the correct standards of grammar, spelling and readability.